alexpods/meteor-clazz/README.md

 meteor-clazz
 ============

-Integration ClazzJS library (https://github.com/alexpods/ClazzJS) into meteor ClazzJS version: 0.5.0
+Integration of ClazzJS library (https://github.com/alexpods/ClazzJS) into meteor

+ClazzJS version: 0.5.1

 This package add one new meta directive to base library - **reactive**, which makes clazz reactive.
 By default reactive is `false`.